Chris Ray: San Francisco Giants

 Ray was traded to the San Francisco Giants, along with pitching prospect Michael Main, for Bengie Molina on June 30, 2010.
-Sportswriter Andy Baggarly referred to him as the "fifth inning, runners on second and third with two outs" member of the bullpen.

-On December 2, 2010, the Giants non-tendered Ray, making him a free agent.
+Sportswriter Andrew Baggarly referred to Ray as the "fifth inning, runners on second and third with two outs" member of the bullpen.
+On December 2, the Giants non-tendered Ray, making him a free agent.

 Seattle Mariners

 Ray signed a minor league contract with the Seattle Mariners on January 25, 2011.
-The deal included an invite to spring training.
-On August 1, 2011, Ray was placed on the 15-day disabled list with a strained right shoulder latissimus dorsi.
+The deal included an invitation to spring training.
+On August 1, Ray was placed on the 15-day disabled list with a strained right latissimus dorsi muscle.
 He was released on August 16.

 Cleveland Indians

 Ray attended spring training in 2012 with the Cleveland Indians as a non-roster invitee.
-Reassigned to minor-league camp on March 30, 2012, Ray began the season pitching in the Triple-A Columbus Clippers opening game on April 5, 2012.
+Reassigned to minor league camp on March 30, Ray began the season pitching in the Triple-A Columbus Clippers' opening game on April 5.
 Ray was released by the Indians on July 7.

 Oakland Athletics

-On July 13, Ray signed with the Oakland Athletics and was assigned to the Triple-A Sacramento River Cats.
+On July 13, 2012, Ray signed a minor league contract with the Oakland Athletics and was assigned to the Triple-A Sacramento River Cats.
 He was released on July 26.
-In the 2012-2013 offseason, he retired.
+In the 2012–2013 offseason, Ray retired from professional baseball.

 Personal life

-Chris and his wife Alice have two children, Ginny and Thomas together.
-Chris stated in a March 2013 interview he was now retired from baseball.
+Ray and his wife have two children.
+Ray said in March 2013 that he was retired from baseball.

-In November 2012 Chris, his brother Phil Ray, and their families opened a craft brewery in Ashland, Virginia, Center Of The Universe (COTU) Brewing.

-Ray is an avid homebrewer and released a collaborative charity beer with Fremont Brewing Company in July 2011, benefiting Operation Homefront.
-Named Homefront IPA, it was sold at Safeco Field, Fremont Brewing Company and various retail stores in the Seattle area.
-In 2013 Homefront IPA was collaboratively produced by nine breweries from all over the country, including Center of the Universe Brewing.
+In November 2012, Ray, his brother, and their families opened a craft brewery in Ashland, Virginia, Center Of The Universe Brewing.
+Ray had been an avid homebrewer and released a collaborative charity beer with Fremont Brewing Company in July 2011, benefiting Operation Homefront.
+Named Homefront IPA, it was sold at Safeco Field, Fremont's brewery, and various stores in the Seattle area.
+In 2013.
+Homefront IPA was collaboratively produced by nine breweries from all over the country, including Center of the Universe Brewing.
 In 2014 eleven breweries were involved.